polymorphine/container/README.md

 $setup->set('A')->compose(SomeClass::class, 'B');
 $setup->set('B')->compose(AnotherClass::class, 'C', 'A');
 ```
-Another feature that `ValidatedSetup` comes with is building container able to detect those circular
+Another feature that validated `Setup` comes with is building container able to detect those circular
 references and append call stack information to exceptions being thrown (for both circular references
 and missing entries). `ContainerInterface::get()` would throw `CircularReferenceException` immediately
 after recursive container call on deeper level would try to retrieve currently resolved record, which
 will allow to exit the endless loop.

-> These checks are not included in `BasicSetup`, because they should not be required in production
+> These checks are not included in `Setup::production()`, because they should not be required in production
 environment.
 Although it is recommended to use them during **development**.

 Integration tests are necessary in development, because misconfigured container will most likely crash